The Scramble For Your Information

 Sorry, did I say ‘Your Phone?‘

-In reality, when you are forced to download, upload, allow or give up such personal details in order to get basic functionality on your device it is everything but your own, trust me.
+In reality, when you are forced to download, upload, allow or give up such personal details in order to get basic functionality on a device, it is everything but your own, trust me.
 You are literally forced to comply.

 In 2017, Forbes called out Apple and named them the most profitable company in the world.
 With this kind of money, it seems obvious that their interests will be strongly geared towards collating data to secure more bespoke sales and increase their profits.

-If you happen to have a logo of an Apple on any of your hardware your updates, downloads and purchases will come with conditions, constantly prompting updates they may take a little more freedom away each time you do, again in the name of security.
-Aren’t you even slightly suspicious of going into a store and having to log in to be served?
+If you happen to have a logo of an Apple on any of your hardware, your updates, downloads and purchases will come with conditions, constantly prompting updates they may take a little more freedom away each time you do, again in the name of security.
+Aren’t you even slightly suspicious of going into a store and having to be told by a human (I think) right in front of you to go log in to be served?

-Saying that, it also must be said that Apple are a little less intrusive than some others, mainly because the real estate on their computer is owned by and for them and not leased out, so the experience may be considered a little more of a personal one.
+Saying that it also must be said that Apple is a little less intrusive than some others, mainly because the real estate on their computer is owned by and for them and not leased out, so the experience may be considered a little more of a personal one.

 On the other hand, most other PC’s (Windows) lease out space for Antivirus’s, maps and a host of other software nuisances on their computers, straight out of the box.
 All these are provided by third-party’s to annoy you with warnings of being infected and spied on, once again, in the name of security.
 Digital terrorism, no?